sorryb/Northwind/README.md

 # Northwind
-Northwind sample application used to master MVC 5 and EF 6.
+Northwind sample Web Shop Application used to master MVC 5 and EF 6.